 Battle on Bago, February 21-22

 For one weekend every February anglers from all over the Midwest converge on Lake Winnebago for Battle on Bago, the largest ice fishing tournament in the country.
 Battle on Bago is a family-friendly event that is as much fun for young kids as it is for seasoned professionals.
 The winter edition of Battle on Bago awards more than $275,000 in cash and prizes and with the structure of how the prizes are awarded, anyone has a chance to go home a winner.
 Along with the fishing, attendees and participants can gather in the large, heated tent for great food, drinks, live music and raffle prizes.

 Hops and Props, March 14

 Hops and Props also features a beer dinner like no other.
 For an additional cost, you can enjoy a gourmet, five-course meal with food and beer pairings selected exclusively for VIP guests with a featured brewery.
 The full-service dinner includes early access to the general admission event.
 Tickets are extremely limited.
-All funds support free-of-charge community events such as Christmas in the Air and EAA Skiplane Fly-In.
+All funds support community events such as Christmas in the Air and Winter Flight Fest.